Curses (programming library): History

 AT&T curses development appears to have halted in the mid-1990s when X/Open Curses was defined.
-However, development of ncurses and PDCurses continues.
+In 1995, BSD maintainer, Keith Bostic, officially deprecated the curses library in favor of ncurses.
+Development of ncurses and PDCurses continues.
 A version of BSD curses continues to be maintained in the NetBSD operating system (wide character support, termcap to terminfo migration, etc.).

 pcurses and PDCurses

-Different lines of development started by imitating the AT&T curses, from at least three implementations: pcurses by Pavel Curtis (started in 1982), PDCurses (Public Domain curses) by Mark Hessling to support his editor THE (started in 1987) as well as Rexx/Curses, and PC curses (version 1.4 and earlier by Bjorn Larsson-based inspired by Pavel Curtis' library before 1990.)
+Different lines of development started by imitating the AT&T curses, from at least three implementations: pcurses by Pavel Curtis (started in 1982), PDCurses (Public Domain curses) by Mark Hessling to support his editor THE (started in 1987) as well as Rexx/Curses, and PC curses (version 1.4 and earlier by Björn Larsson-based inspired by Pavel Curtis' library before 1990).

 ncurses

 ncurses (new curses) "originated as pcurses ... and was re-issued as ncurses 1.8.1 in late 1993". ncurses is the most widely known implementation of curses, and has motivated further development of other variations, such as BSD curses in the NetBSD project.